Participating in our 2021 CSA

 We accept SNAP/EBT and the FVRx Vegetable Prescription Program

 In addition to pricing our CSA on a sliding scale, we also accept payment plans, work-trade, SNAP payments and FVRx Market Bucks as ways to make what we grow more accessible.
 We are committed to growing for everyone in the local community who wants to become a member, and feel that a CSA share cost shouldn’t be prohibitive to anyone who desires healthy, sustainable, local foods.
-If you are interested in work trade, payment plans, or if there are other ways we can make a share more accessible to you, please contact us!
+If you are interested in work trade, payment plans, or if there are other ways we can make a share more accessible to you, please contact us

 Our Invitation for your Non-Financial Contribution

-We invite all our CSA members to be involved in the farm beyond just picking up their CSA share!
+We invite all our CSA members to be involved in the farm beyond just picking up their share!
 We want to offer CSA members opportunities to connect more deeply with the farm in ways that go beyond their financial support.
 Your involvement puts the Community in Community Supported Agriculture!